-Label your tin pot with the correct herb variety (ie), such as 'Basil', 'Thyme', 'Parsley', 'Oregano', etc... as some varieties look and smell similar.
+Label your tin pot with the correct herb variety such as 'Basil', 'Thyme', 'Parsley', 'Oregano', Mint, Sage etc.... as some varieties look and smell similar.

 If a class project, encourage the students to grow more than one type of herb.

 That way the students will have more variety to enter and you won't have 20-30 tin pot herbs that look exactly alike.

-Remove insects as well as diseased, damaged or dead leaves prior to drop-off day.
+Remove insects by hand or by wiping the leaves gently with paper towel dipped in soapy water.
+Remove leaves that are diseased (spots, browning), damaged or holey, or dead leaves prior to drop-off day.
 Tin pot herbs found infested with insects or disease will not be accepted in order to prevent their spread to other exhibits.